eehitray/engg1340-pokemon/README.md

 	- Press z to save and exit the game.
 4. Battle Controls:
 	- Press 0, 1 or 2 to execute the corresponding move of your Pokemon.
-	- Press s to switch your Pokemon.
+	- Press s to switch your pokemon.
-		- When prompted to switch Pokemon, press 0, 1 or 2 to switch to the corresponding Pokemon.
+		- When prompted to switch pokemon, press 0, 1 or 2 to switch to the corresponding pokemon.
-		- You cannot switch to Pokemon that have fainted.
+		- You cannot switch to pokemon that have fainted.
 5. Other Screens:
 	- Press any key to continue when faced with descriptive screens such as that on healing of pokemon, defeat of trainer etc.

 **Features and Functions vis-a-vis given code requirements**
 1. Generation of random game sets or events:
 	- The pokemon that the player starts with are randomly generated.
-	- The Pokémon that appear in the wild will be generated by random from a list of Pokémon created by us.
+	- The pokemon that appear in the wild will be generated by random from a list of Pokemon created by us.
-	- The Pokémon that trainers have as well as trainer names will be generated randomly.
+	- The pokemon that trainers have as well as trainer names will be generated randomly.
-	- The moves an opponent Pokémon plays, will be genereated randomly.
+	- The moves an opponent pokemon plays, will be genereated randomly.
 	- The probability of a move hitting also depends on chance.
 Probabiltiy of hit decreases with strength of move.
 2. Data structures for storing game status:
 	- The player is represented using a `Player` class whose data members are